selenide/selenide/CONTRIBUTING.md

   - also read a [commit message tutorial](https://chris.beams.io/posts/git-commit/)
   - prefer small independent commits to one big commit with many changes
 - go to http://github.com/username/selenide/
-  - you will see a automatic suggestion to create a pull request
+  - you will see an automatic suggestion to create a pull request
   - accept it, fill all the required fields.
   - wait.
 Don't worry, we review pull requests often.
 We will contact you.